jefelewis/react-native-ultimate-modal-picker/README.md

 ***Changed***

-- Updating `@react-native-community/datetimepicker` to 2.1.1.
+- Updated `@react-native-community/datetimepicker` to 2.1.1.
 - Changing backdrop opacity to 30%.
 - Increased `TouchableOpacity` size for `DateRangePicker`.
 - Increased `pickerHeaderContainer` height to 45px.